The views expressed by the host on this show make more sense than anything anybody else out there happens to be saying.

 And the home city as long as the game sells out 72 hours in advance.

-I will have to I'll take your word for it.
+I will have to, I'll take your word for it.

-I will have double check that.
+I will have to double-check that.

 I thought the NFL was playing hardball, was not even going to do that.